dxhub-apps/lexyhub/docs/dashboard-kpis.md

 - **Critical (>85%)** — limits are nearly exhausted for the day.

 The values refresh automatically from `/api/usage/summary`, ensuring KPIs stay in sync with Supabase usage events.

+## PopTrade visual treatment

+The dashboard container now follows the PopTrade-inspired 12-column card grid.
+The hero banner anchors the left eight columns with the “LexyHub Control Center” copy, while the right four columns summarize the active plan and quota rows.
+Downstream rows render four KPI cards in parallel on desktop, collapsing to two cards on medium screens and a single column on small screens.
+Area health and quick actions each live in their own cards, mirroring the trading terminal feel while keeping existing data bindings intact.